RecipeShare Test Kitchen

 These mini tarts combine multiple citrus elements, each prepared to highlight a different side of lime and lemon.
 The Basque shortbread crust provides richness, while the lime confit adds a deeper, fragrant zing thanks to marigold, sage, and mint.
-The lime cream is mixed until perfectly silky, creating a smooth contrast to the toasted meringue petals that give the tartlets their iconic flower-like appearance.
+The lime cream is mixed until smooth, creating contrast with the toasted meringue petals.

 Each bite balances: